St. Louis University – BA

 Ms. Carrey Reynolds joined the Catholic High faculty in the 2000-2001 school year.
 She earned a Bachelor of Arts degree in English.
 Prior to joining Catholic High, she spent 26 years in Arkansas public schools as both a classroom teacher and librarian.
 She is currently the librarian and serves as the drama club sponsor.

-Baker University – BS
+Harding University – BS

 Rhodes College – BS